afhverjuekki/nordic-permaculture-festival-2025/content/home.md

 This festival is all about **connection, learning, and hands-on action!** We’re here to grow networks, swap knowledge, and share inspiring ways to **regenerate our planet’s resources**.
 Together, we’ll co-create a space for a more abundant and resilient future—for both people and the Earth.

-The Nordic Permaculture Festival is open for participation from people in all ages.
-To contribute to parents sense of safety for their children during this festival we kindly ask participants to not use alcohol or drugs in over this time that we'll spend together.
+The Nordic Permaculture Festival is a gathering for people of all ages.
+To create a safe and welcoming space for families, we kindly invite everyone to join us in keeping the festival alcohol- and drug-free.
+Let’s make this a place where parents can relax, children can thrive, and our community can truly connect.

 <Action>
     <Button href={'/tickets'}>Buy Tickets</Button>